sukanya789/ManagingPI/README.md

 Logging: Logs actions and errors for debugging and tracking purposes.
 Prerequisites
 Python 3.x

-Data Structure
+Data Structure:

-Here the data is stored in a dictionary format, where each key is a person's name, and the value is another dictionary containing their DOB and a flag indicating if the DOB is secret.
+The data is stored in a dictionary format, where each key is a person's name, and the value is another dictionary containing their DOB and a flag indicating if the DOB is secret.
 Here is an example: {
     "John Doe": {"dob": "1990-01-01", "secret": False},
     "Jane Doe": {"dob": "1992-02-02", "secret": True}
 }

-Code Explanation
+Code Explanation:

 PersonalInfoManager Class
 __init__(self, data_file='problem1_data_file.pickle'):
 Initializes the manager with a data file and loads existing data.